brucejiverson/auto-slicer/README.md

 #### Configure the environment and set up poetry
 Ensure at this time that you have your pyproject.toml file in the root of your project and configured correctly with the poetry standards.
 If you're just trying to run the tests or examples, you can use the pyproject.toml file in this repo.
 Otherwise, you should have cloned this project, and you can define the path to this package in your pyproject.toml file.

+Check the pyproject.toml file and match the python version for the below commands.

 Run the following commands to set up the environment and install poetry:
 ```